What a beautiful city!

 Aside from churches, Wroclaw also has amazingly cheap and delicious food..
 This meal was only 9 zlotys!
 (About $3cdn)

-As you can see, Wroclaw is full of many colourful bridges which connect the Odra river to the city.
-The little canals are so nice!
+As you can see, Wroclaw contains many colourful bridges which connect the Odra river to the city.
+The little canals are a treat to walk around and they definitely add to the cities’ charm!

 - A view of the city from the top of a church on the little island of Ostrów Tumski.